afriteknz/k8s-infrastructure/README.md

     - Service mesh - Istitio

-#### Design Choices
+#### Design Considerations

 Why I chose a poly repo structure

-- Because I read these articles below.
-Very opinionated but offer great insights to the criteria to use if you want to choose.

-Questions you should ask yourself?

   QQ: Should you store your #kubernetes manifests in the same repo with your #application code?
 If you want to store them in the same repo, why?

+   - does the same team own both parts of the application/cluster.

   QQ: Mono repo vs poly repo?

   QQ: Branches or no branches for application release?
-    - does the same team own both parts of the application/cluster.

     While you are thinking please read
     - https://medium.com/@mattklein123/monorepos-please-dont-e9a279be011b
     - https://medium.com/@adamhjk/monorepo-please-do-3657e08a4b70
     - https://codefresh.io/blog/stop-using-branches-deploying-different-gitops-environments/